NikSteel/metamakers.github.io/_includes/mediakit.md

 We also hope to offer the following in the near future:
 -	24/7 access for members
--	shop floor live video feed

 -	research and relax lounge area

-Through our partnership with the Accelerator, we also offer:
--	conference rooms for meetings/classes
 -	high speed internet
--	podcasting studio

 ## How to help?
 As a non-profit cooperative, we operate on a 100% volunteer basis and appreciate all contributions.